kaan-donmez/python/README.md

+# Python Projects

-# The projects I upload here are mostly for configuration purposes or small projects in Python.
+The projects I upload here are mostly for configuration purposes or small projects in Python.